 Tips for Perfect Mint Honey

 - Keep the mint leaves whole.
-Whole mint leaves are much easier to strain than crushed mint.
+Whole leaves are much easier to strain from the honey than chopped or crushed mint.

-- Any dried herb can be used in place of, or in addition to, the mint.
-Suggestions are: rosemary, basil, chamomile, thyme, lavender, lemon balm, or a couple of vanilla beans.
+- Try other herbs.
+Any dried herb can be used in place of, or in addition to, the mint.
+Good choices are rosemary, basil, chamomile, thyme, lavender, lemon balm, or a couple of vanilla beans.

 Does honey go bad?